-- An individual who appears to have no business in the setting will be asked for their name and purpose for being there. - The staff member identifies any risk posed by the intruder. - The staff member ensures the individual follows the procedure for visitors. - The setting manager is immediately informed of the incident and takes necessary action to safeguard children. - If there are concerns for the safety of children, staff evacuate them to a safe place in the building and contact police.
+- An individual who appears on the premises with no prior appointment and seems to have no business in the setting will be asked for their name and purpose for being there through the small hall window.
+Once confirmed as a legitimate visitor only then will a staff member go and open the door to them. - The staff member identifies any risk posed by the intruder. - The staff member ensures the individual follows the procedure for visitors. - The setting manager is immediately informed of the incident and takes necessary action to safeguard children. - If there are concerns for the safety of children, staff evacuate them to a safe place in the building and contact police.
 In some circumstance this could lead to 'lock-down' of the setting and will be managed by the responding emergency service (see Lockdown Policy). - The DSL informs the Designated Officer of the situation at the first opportunity. - In the case of a serious breach where there was a perceived or actual threat to the safety of the children, the Manager/DSL completes Confidential safeguarding incident report form and copies in the Pre-school Committee Chairperson on the day of the incident.
 The Trustees ensure a robust organisational response and ensure that learning is shared.